eazimi/db_merge/readme.txt

 - Lists all the database table schemas
 - Lists all the database table triggers
 - Lists all the database table indices
+- Lists all the tables which are in one database but not in the other one
+- Lists all the schema differences between the common tables
-- Lists all the tables differences between two input databases
+- Lists all the trigger differences between the common tables

 * How to run
 1- go to the destination folder on your pc